 KPSCB believe establishing and providing a healthy working environment where people can work safely.
 We respect human rights without any discrimination, equally and fairly evaluating personnel, and establishing educational systems able to drive and improve skills.

-We also carrying on a dialogue (casual discussions) between management and employees.
+We also carrying on a dialogue between management and employees via townhall session.

 Customers' Engagement